 s.
-The specification of civil penalties for the civil violations set forth in this subsection 750.08.G. shall be in lieu of criminal sanctions and shall preclude the prosecution of the violations specified in this subsection as a misdemeanor.
+The specification of civil penalties for the civil violations set forth in this subsection 750.108.G. shall be in lieu of criminal sanctions and shall preclude the prosecution of the violations specified in this subsection as a misdemeanor.
 However, violations not specified in this civil summons violation still are subject to prosecution as a misdemeanor under Section 62.1-44.15:63 (A), Virginia Code Ann.

-750.09 Stop Work Order:
+750.0911 Stop Work Order:

-Upon receipt of a sworn complaint of a violation of this section, or Virginia Code § 62.1-44.15:55 or § 62.1-44.15:56 from a County inspector, the director of Public Works or his designee, may, in conjunction with or subsequent to a notice to comply pursuant to Virginia Code § 62.1-44.15:58(A), issue an order requiring that all or part of the land-disturbing activities permitted on the site be stopped until the specified corrective measures have been taken or, if land-disturbing activities have commenced without an approved plan, requiring that all of the land-disturbing activities be stopped until an approved plan or any required permits are obtained.

-Where the alleged noncompliance is causing or is in imminent danger of causing harmful erosion of lands or sediment deposition in waters within the watersheds of the Commonwealth, or where the landdisturbing activities have commenced without an approved plan or any required permits, such an order may be issued whether or not the alleged violator has been issued a notice to comply pursuant to Virginia Code § 62.1-44.15:58 (A).
+- A. Upon receipt of a sworn complaint of a violation of this section, or Virginia Code § 62.1-44.15:55 or § 62.1-44.15:56 from a County inspector, the director of Public Works or his designee, may, in conjunction with or subsequent to a notice to comply pursuant to Virginia Code § 62.1-44.15:58(A), issue an order requiring that all or part of the land-disturbing activities permitted on the site be stopped until the specified corrective measures have been taken or, if land-disturbing activities have commenced without an approved plan, requiring that all of the land-disturbing activities be stopped until an approved plan or any required permits are obtained. - B. Where the alleged noncompliance is causing or is in imminent danger of causing harmful erosion of lands or sediment deposition in waters within the watersheds of the Commonwealth, or where the land-disturbing activities have commenced without an approved plan or any required permits, such an order may be issued whether or not the alleged violator has been issued a notice to comply pursuant to Virginia Code § 62.1-44.15:58 (A).
 Otherwise, such an order may be issued only after the alleged violator has failed to comply with a notice to comply.
-The order shall be served in the same manner as a notice to comply pursuant to Virginia Code § 62.1-44.15:58 (A), and shall remain in effect for seven days from the date of service pending application by the enforcing authority or alleged violator for appropriate relief to the circuit court of the jurisdiction wherein the violation was alleged to have occurred.

-If the alleged violator has not obtained an approved plan or any required permits within seven days from the date of service of the order, the director of Public Works or his designee may issue an order to the owner requiring that all construction and other work on the site, other than corrective measures, be stopped until an approved plan and any required permits have been obtained.
-Such an order shall be served upon the owner by registered or certified mail to the address specified in the permit application or the land records of the locality in which the site is located.
+The order shall be served in the same manner as a notice to comply pursuant to Virginia Code § 62.1-44.15:58 (A), and shall remain in effect for seven days from the date of service pending application by the enforcing authority or alleged violator for appropriate relief to the circuit court of the jurisdiction wherein the violation was alleged to have occurred. - C. If the alleged violator has not obtained an approved plan or any required permits within seven days from the date of service of the order, the director of Public Works or his designee may issue an order to the owner requiring that all construction and other work on the site, other than corrective measures, be stopped until an approved plan and any required permits have been obtained.
+Such an order shall be served upon the owner by registered or certified mail to the address specified in the permit application or the land records of the locality in which the site is located. - D. Informal Administrative Enforcement Routine non-compliance issues that can be corrected within a reasonably short time, County staff may choose to issue a verbal warning accompanied by an inspection report that describes the specific problems and includes a schedule for correcting the noncompliance.
+The purpose of the verbal warning is to give the regulated party responsible for the alleged noncompliance an opportunity to comply voluntarily.
+If the responsible party fails to adequately correct the deficiencies in a timely manner, the County staff will follow up with formal administrative enforcement action in accordance with the Erosion and Stormwater

+Management Ordinance, applicable state Erosion and Stormwater Management Act and Regulations, and this manual.